Site icon She Travels Australia

 5 Incredible Things To Do In Broome On A Budget

-By the time you arrive in Broome, Western Australia, you have most likely spent alot of your budget to get to the remote destination in Australia’s north west.
+By the time you arrive in Broome, Western Australia, you have most likely spent a lot of your budget to get to the remote destination in Australia’s north-west.
+If you are not living in Broome it does cost a lot to travel to – but it is well worth it.

-It does cost a lot to get to Broome, but it is well worth it.
 This historic town is set beside the gorgeous Indian Ocean.
 The stunning views on Cable Beach are iconic.
 Not to mention the diverse town, camel rides, and history, including some of the oldest dinosaur footprints in the world!

 Broome is a stunning must-see part of Australia.
 If you combine some budget ideas with more expensive options, you can travel to Broome and have an incredible trip.